 The Tails and Middlings from the shaker table were disposed if in an area that was previously used as an exploration trench.
 This trench was modified in 2016 so that it included a dam to contain the tails/middlings.
 The tailings pond was successfully reclaimed in October 2017 under the supervision of Norwest Corporation.

-The Middlings, Tails, and Concentrate products were subject to exhaustive study, and on the ensuing pages you will find more information!
+The Middlings, Tails, and Concentrate products were subject to exhaustive study, much of which is included here!